 Travelling outside of Montreal

 Montreal is served by Pierre Elliott Trudeau International airport.
 If you are coming to Montreal by car, get driving directions.

 Taxis are required by law to charge a flat rate for the trip to or from Trudeau, plus posted rates for luggage handling.

 The STM 747 Express Bus line runs from the downtown bus terminal to Trudeau International, making several stops along the way.
 There is a charge to get in and this comes with a 24h pass for any other bus and the metro.
 If you have the monthly pass, you may ride the 747 bus for free.

 Montreal has bus connections to cities throughout North America.
 The main bus terminal is the Station Centrale de l'Autobus de Montréal.
 Major bus companies include:

 - Montreal weather is fairly unpredictable.

 - Depending on the season, some days it’s warm and humid in the morning and by evening it’s windy and snowing.
 That being said, don’t worry!
 It’s manageable.
 All you need to do is make sure you’re prepared.
-Dressing for the weather is important, so for the colder months, use layers.
-If possible DO NOT sacrifice quality in favor of a cheaper price when it comes to winter boots and jackets.
+Dressing for the weather is important, and in the colder months, multiple layers of clothes work well.
+If it is your first Canadian winter, plan to purchase a warm pair of winter boots and winter coat.

 - Make sure to take advantage of the warm days, such as by hiking Mont-Royal, dining outdoors, or biking any part of the 14.5km-long Lachine Canal path, which was ranked the third most beautiful urban circuit in the world by Time magazine.

 - McGill offers many news sources, both published by the university (The McGill Reporter, McGill News) and student-run (e.g., The Tribune, The Daily, Le Délit).

 - For local news, check out the Montreal Gazette or le Journal Métro de Montréal.